Jessica C. Mederson

 Originally from northern Minnesota, Jessica took the long way back to the Midwest: first it was high school in Connecticut, then college in DC, and a few years in the corporate world in Dallas before heading to Austin and UT (Hook ‘em!) for law school.
 Back in the Midwest for the past several years, Jessica has two kids who are now too old to join in one of her favorite pastimes: hiking through Wisconsin’s gorgeous state parks and pointing out all of the pretty trees.

-When not parenting, hiking, reading, or volunteering, Jessica also likes to talk about legal issues in geek and pop culture.
-Since 2012, Jessica has co-authored a blog, thelegalgeeks.com, that she founded with another attorney.
-From that blog has grown a podcast and multiple speaking opportunities, including nearly annual trips to San Diego Comic-Con to present on all things geeky, from product liability claims the Stormtroopers should bring for their defective armor to whether Buffy could sue Sunnydale for building a school on top of a hellmouth.
-If there is a legal issue in a Star Wars, Star Trek, or Marvel movie or TV show, Jessica and her fellow Legal Geeks have thought, wrote, or probably presented on it somewhere!
+When not parenting, hiking, reading, or volunteering, Jessica also likes to host podcasts.
+Currently, Jessica co-hosts Adapt: Climate Change and The Build Environment.
+Over two seasons (so far), Jessica and her co-host have interviewed construction professionals, real estate experts, scientists, lawyers, futurists, and insurance professionals regarding the many challenges climate change poses to both the construction process itself as well as the end product, and what can be done to save lives, projects, and the bottom line.
+Jessica is also a co-founder of The Legal Geeks, a blog and podcast.
+In that role, Jessica presented every year for several years at San Diego Comic-Con, discussing all things geeky, from product liability claims the Stormtroopers could bring for their defective armor to whether Buffy could sue Sunnydale for building a school on top of a hellmouth.
+If there is a legal issue in a Star Wars, Star Trek, or Marvel universe, Jessica and her fellow Legal Geeks have thought, wrote, or probably presented on it somewhere!

 Recent Blogs